errbotio/errbot/README.rst

 - subcommands and various arg parsing options are available (re, command line type)
 - polling support: your can setup a plugin to periodically do something
 - end to end test backend
-- card rendering under Slack and Hipchat.
+- card rendering under Slack

 Community and support
 ---------------------